MichaelCurrin/netflix-assistant/README.md

 This repo can be deployed on Netlify for free - as a static website plus Netlify Functions for the serverless backend calls to the external API.

 The CORS header must be set for API requests and this is not possible to be set on Github Pages.
+Also, this uses Function on Netlify, which GitHub Pages does not support.

 ## Source of data